Court examines resentencing based on claim of racism

 David Esquivel, representing Abdur’Rahman, conceded there was some “blurring” of the separate steps.
 If the court is concerned about that, he said, they could send the case back to the trial court with directions to redo the proceedings.

-But Esquivel also argued that the attorney general’s office does not have the right appeal the agreement made by the district attorney because both the attorney general and the district attorney represent the same party, the state.
+But Esquivel also argued that the attorney general’s office does not have the right to appeal the agreement made by the district attorney because both the attorney general and the district attorney represent the same party, the state.

 “A party cannot ask one lawyer to enter an agreement in the trial court and then ask a different lawyer to upend that agreement on appeal,” Esquivel argued.
 “No party can do that, not even the state.”